nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     ```

-1. Test your change in proxy_pass with Chrome at http://cafe.example.com/coffee, hitting Refresh several times - what do you see - Docker Containers or AKS Pods?
+1. Test your change in proxy_pass with Chrome at http://cafe.example.com/coffee, hitting Refresh several times - what do you see - Docker Containers or AKS1 Pods?

     Cafe Docker | Cafe AKS1
     :-----------------:|:-----------------: